-One of the most knowledgeable and respected experts in the business, Michael developed a deep passion for black music from an early age, with his regular contributions to Trojan’s popular fanzine, ‘Let’s Catch The Beat’ in the late 1980s and early 1990s providing an early sign of what was to follow.
+One of the world’s leading Jamaican music experts, Michael de Koningh developed a deep affinity for black music from an early age, with his passion for the sounds of Jamaica first demonstrated in the late 1980s with his regular contributions to Trojan’s popular fanzine, ‘Let’s Catch The Beat’.

-Although trained as a classic landscape artist, Michael initially worked in graphic design and print before deciding he should take a chance on turning his hobby into a profession by selling vinyl for a living.
-He and his wife Kathy gave his ‘Reggae Reggae Reggae’ business two years, yet it remained a go-to site for buyers of classic Jamaican sounds for over twenty.
+Although trained as a landscape artist, Michael initially worked in graphic design and print before taking a chance on turning his hobby into a profession by selling vinyl for a living, managing his ‘Reggae Reggae Reggae’ record hand record business for over twenty years.

-Following Trojan’s sale to Sanctuary Music Group in 2001, Michael also became a regular compiler and writer for the label, with his knowledge and understanding of the music, combined with a keen enthusiasm and analytical approach resulting in a number of popular Trojan collections, including the widely acclaimed and extremely collectable, ‘Haunted House’ 7″vinyl box set.
+Following the sale of Trojan Records to the Sanctuary Music Group in 2001, Michael became a regular compiler and writer for the reggae label, with his knowledge and understanding of the music resulting in a number of popular Trojan collections, including the widely acclaimed and extremely collectable, ‘Haunted House’ and ‘Spirit of 69’ 7” vinyl box sets.

-Other work of significance included co-authoring two books, ‘Young Gifted & Black: The Story Of Trojan Records’ and ‘Tighten Up’: The History Of British Reggae’, along with regular contributions to a variety of music magazines and fanzines, most notably Record Collector, Record Buyer, Distant Drums, Echoes and Blues & Soul.
+Aside from his work on ‘Young Gifted & Black: The Story Of Trojan Records’, Michael also co-authored and ‘Tighten Up!
+The History Of British Reggae’, as well as regularly contributing to a variety of music magazines and fanzines, most notably Record Collector, Record Buyer, Distant Drums, Echoes and Blues & Soul.
 In addition, he found time to write notes and compile for a variety of other back catalogue record companies, with their number including Universal Music, Union Square, Snapper and Secret, occasionally working under the alias of Door Peeper.